 What is VFX?

-VFX is a term used to describe imagery created, manipulated, or enhanced for any film, or other moving media that cannot take place during live-action shooting.
-VFX is the integration between actual footage and this manipulated imagery to create realistic looking environments for the context.
+Visual effects (VFX) is a term used to describe imagery created, manipulated, or enhanced for any film, or other moving media that doesn't take place during live-action shooting.
+VFX often involves the integration between actual footage and this manipulated imagery to create realistic looking environments for the context.
 These environments created are either too dangerous to actually shoot, or worlds that just don’t exist.
 They use computer-generated imagery (CGI), and particular VFX software to make it happen.
 VFX producers communicate with directors and cinematographers to determine which scenes require them to shoot with green screens.

 Visual effects are different from special effects because visual effects require a computer and are added in after shooting.
 Special effects, or SFX are realized on set — they are things like purposeful and controlled explosions, fake gunshot wounds, etc.

 An example of VFX would be the dragons flying through the sky in Game of Thrones, or a spaceship flying through space in Star Wars.

 - Adobe After Effects

 As mentioned above, there are many aspects to the VFX process but they can all be organized into three main types: CGI, compositing, and motion capture.
 Each of these either takes place after principal photography or simultaneously in a dedicated and controlled studio (e.g., a mocap studio).